-- If you, or a dependent, missed at least one full month of coverage last year, you’ll need to file the Exemptions form.
+- If you, or a tax dependent, missed at least one full month of coverage last year, you’d need to file the Exemptions form.

-- If you, or a dependent, got Advanced Tax Credits you’ll need to file a Premium Tax Credit form and will receive a helpful 1095-A form in the mail in regards to your coverage.
+- If you, or a dependent, received Advanced Tax Credits you’d need to file a Premium Tax Credit form and will receive a helpful 1095-A form in the mail in regards to your coverage.

-- If you, or a dependent, got a Marketplace plan, but chose to receive your Tax Credits as a part of your year end tax refund, you’ll need to file a Premium Tax Credit form.
+- If you, or a dependent, got a Marketplace plan but chose to receive your Tax Credits as a part of your year-end tax refund, you’d need to file a Premium Tax Credit form.

-- If you, or a dependent, has Medicaid, Medicare, or another insurance type you’ll only need to fill out line 61 of your 1040 for ObamaCare.
+- If you, or a dependent, has Medicaid, Medicare, or another insurance type you’d only need to check the box on your 1040 that said you had health insurance.

 Click to See Full Table of Taxes for Individuals and Families